A portrait of the average Georgian youth

 The Friedrich-Ebert Stiftung (FES) South Caucasus Regional Office decided to conduct a study among Georgian youth aged between 14-29 in order to explore their perceptions, consciousness, expectations and attitudes towards the changing environment.
-The results were quite interesting and are available here.
+The results were quite interesting and are available here, a portrait of the average Georgian youth.

 We decided to portray an average Georgian youngster based on this study and here’s what we have come up with: